OSC/async_llm_api/README.md

 # README.md

-This project sends chat prompts to an OpenAI API generate endpoint, enabling batch processing of multiple requests.
+This project sends chat prompts to an OpenAI API generate endpoint, enabling batch processing of multiple requests.\
+It is intended as example code and meant to be extended for your specific uses.

 ## Installation
 1. Install uv